tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 You may add [references](https://arpha.pensoft.net/tips/References), [figures](https://arpha.pensoft.net/tips/Figures), [tables](https://arpha.pensoft.net/tips/Tables) and upload [supplementary materials](https://arpha.pensoft.net/tips/Supplementary-files) associated with the abstract.
 None of these are required.
 Create these resources first from the end of the left menu, [before linking them to the appropriate text](https://arpha.pensoft.net/tips/Cite-references) in your abstract.

 Any figures, images, or media used in abstracts or presentations must be [credited with their copyright status](/about/terms-of-use/copyright-infringement/#a-general-recommendation-to-presenters), _even if they are your own_.
 See TDWG's [Terms of Use](/about/terms-of-use/).

+## Acknowledgements

+Use the optional fields `Funder`, `Funding program`, `Grant title`, `Hosting institution` to acknowledge contributors or institutions that you wish to thank or acknowledge for their contribution to the underlying research or support for your abstract.
+Be sure to solicit any additional details from your co-authors.
+Keep in mind that the version you submit to the journal will be published as is and the workflow does NOT include an exchange of proofs.

 ## Submit for technical review